designfrontier/pythia/README.md

 useful when people leave your team, or when you have files and directories that are auto-generated.

+The config file also allows you to change the threshold of ownership that adds people to the review, and outputs their names.
+By default only users with 20% or greater ownership of a file are output, and sent to yhe publish script.
+Now you can change that to any number you would like (though >=20% is the number most supported by the research).

 The `.pythia-config` file should be a JSON formatted file and its contents should look like this: